 There needs to be a balance of sessions undertaken, not all your out of hours sessions should be at one location.

-In ST1/2 but NOT in ST3 trainees can also use out of hours time to experience non-GP services out of hours for example:
+In ST1/2 but NOT in ST3 trainees can also use up to 18 hours of out of hours time to experience non-GP services out of hours for example:

 •The ambulance service